The Directed Grid Theorem: Introduction

-The undirected version was proved by Birmel\'e, Bondy and Reed~\cite{BBR}, and very recently, Havet and Maia~\cite{HM} proved the case $ \ell=3 $ for directed graphs. \item The half-integral directed grid theorem in \cite{KawarabayashiKK14} has been used to show that a variant of the $1/4$-integral directed disjoint paths problem can be solved in polynomial time.
-By our new result, we can improve this to $1/3$-integral. \end{enumerate}
+The undirected version was proved by Birmel\'e, Bondy and Reed~\cite{BBR}, and very recently, Havet and Maia~\cite{HM} proved the case $ \ell=3 $ for directed graphs.

 \textbf{Organisation and high level overview of the proof structure. } In Section~\ref{sec:dtw}, we state our main result and present relevant definitions.
-In Sections~\ref{sec:web-to-grid} and~\ref{sec:cylindrical-grids}, then, we present the proof of our main result.
+In Sections~\ref{sec:bramble} to~\ref{sec:cylindrical-grids}, then, we present the proof of our main result.

 At a very high level, the proof works as follows.
-It was already shown in \cite{Reed99} that if a digraph $G$ has high directed tree width, it contains a \emph{directed bramble} of very high order (see Section~\ref{sec:dtw}).
+It was already shown in \cite{Reed99} that if a digraph $G$ has high directed tree-width, it contains a \emph{directed bramble} of very high order (see Section~\ref{sec:dtw}).
 From this bramble one either gets a subdivision of a suitable form of a directed clique, which contains the cylindrical grid as butterfly minor, or one can construct a structure that we call a \emph{web} (see Definition~\ref{def:web-linkedness}).

 Our main technical contributions of this paper are in Sections~\ref{sec:web-to-grid} and~\ref{sec:cylindrical-grids}.
 In Section~\ref{sec:web-to-grid} we show that this web can be ordered and rerouted to obtain a nicer version of a web called a \emph{fence}.
 Actually, we need a much stronger property for this fence.
 Let us observe that a fence is essentially a cylindrical grid with one edge of each cycle deleted.
 In Section~\ref{sec:web-to-grid}, we also prove that there is a linkage from the bottom of the fence back to its top (in addition, we require some other properties that are too technical to state here).